luke10x/easy-login/README.md

 - Must use `Response.accepted("redirect:onboarding").build()` syntax for redirects if @RedirectScope is used.
 Using long syntax of the Response builder with 2XX codes does not seem to follow Location header; and using 3XX code redirects but cannot access object ser to @RedirectScope before redirection.
+- If @Deployment(testable = false), then the during the test it stops on breakpoints set in main code using remote debug configuration on the container (On breakpoints in test code is possible to break using local debug for junit run).
+But this mode makes it impossible to use Mockito mocks.
+- If @Deployment(testable = true) it is possible to use Mockito mocks as the tests run in the container using this mode, but for some reason it does not seem to stop on breakpoints while debugging.
+- As kind of separate issue, the tests cannot start if IDE debugger is not listening.

 ### Resources